 />

-If you want to have manual control over the state of the component, you can make use of the page property.
-By utilizing the page property, you have full control over the component's value and prevent automatic handling of the value.
+If you want manual control over the component's state, you can use the page property.
+By utilizing the page property, you have full control over the component's value and prevent automatic handling.
 You will be responsible for updating the state using the onChange handler, allowing you to incorporate custom logic before the state is updated.

 <Pagination